Save This Recipe

 A Few Quick Tips Before You Go Full Citrus Mode:

-• Use fresh lemons, not bottled juice, for best results—especially when cleaning metals or cutting boards.
-The oils in the peel are part of the magic.
+Always use fresh lemons—not bottled juice—especially for cleaning metals or cutting boards.
+The oils in the peel bring a little bit of magic you just can’t bottle.

-• Store leftover juice in a small jar in the fridge, or freeze it in ice cube trays for quick-clean cubes.
+Save leftover juice in the fridge for a few days in a small jar, or freeze it in ice cube trays to pop out for a speedy clean later.

 Final Thoughts: Cleaning Doesn’t Have to Smell Like Chemicals